dsuryd/dotNetify-Elements/DevApp/server/Docs/Layout/Panel.md

 #### Flex Layout

 Panel elements are flex containers.
-This means that you can use [css flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) to control the layout of any component that are put inside it.
+This means that you can use [CSS flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) to control the layout of any component that are put inside it.
 When the _flex_ property is specified, it makes the Panel resizes to fit the remaining space.
-The property also doubles as css flex shorthand to provide more control the Panel's layout when it's nested inside another Panel.
+The property also doubles as CSS flex shorthand to provide more control the Panel's layout when it's nested inside another Panel.

-Using the combination of _flex_ and other properties such as _horizontal_ and _css_ (to apply styles using css syntax), you can make all sorts of layout with nested Panel elements:
+Using the combination of _flex_ and other properties such as _horizontal_ and _css_ (to apply styles using CSS syntax), you can make all sorts of layout with nested Panel elements:

 [inset]
 <br/>